socrateslab/socrateslab.github.io/content/publication.md

 - 王成军（2015）“今日头条”的技术逻辑：网络爬虫+矩阵筛选.传媒评论,10: 34-37

 # Conference Paper
-- Zhi-Cong Chen, Lingfei Wu, Naipeng Chao, Cheng-Jun Wang * (2018) The Poor Read for Entertainment and the Rich Read for Education: Poverty, Fragmentation, and Knowledge Homogeneity.
+- Zhicong Chen, Lingfei Wu, Naipeng Chao, Cheng-Jun Wang * (2018) The Poor Read for Entertainment and the Rich Read for Education: Poverty, Fragmentation, and Knowledge Homogeneity.
 Poster to be presented at The 4th Annual International Conference on Computational Social Science (ic2s2), July 12–15, 2018.
 Evanston, Illinois, United States.
-- Hui-Min Xu, Zhi-Cong Chen, Cheng-Jun Wang * (2018) Social Classes Shapes Our Trajectories in Both Online and Offline Space.
+- Huimin Xu, Zhicong Chen, Cheng-Jun Wang * (2018) Social Classes Shapes Our Trajectories in Both Online and Offline Space.
 Paper To be presented at The 4th Annual International Conference on Computational Social Science (ic2s2), July 12–15, 2018.
 Evanston, Illinois, United States.
 - Wang, C.J.
 (2015).
 Information diffusion on Microblogs: Testing the threshold hypothesis of interpersonal effects.
 Conference on Complex System (CCS’15), Tempe, Arizona, USA.
 Sep 28-Oct 2
 - Wang, C.J., Chen, H.X., Zhang, X.(2015) The Landscape of Information Diffusion on Sina Weibo: Investigating the Rich-Club Effect.
 Paper to be presented to the 65th Annual Conference of International Communication Association (ICA), San Juan, Puerto Rico, 21-25 May 2015.
 - Lingfei Wu, Jiang Zhang, Marco Janssen, Cheng-Jun Wang, Min Zhao (2014).
 Attention Balls.
 The 6th International Conference on Social Informatics.
 Barcelona, 10-13 November 2014.